[blog] [photos] [random post] [about/contact] [quotes] [other]

 It is with respect to 2) Moving that I have come to see my wanderlust.
 It is fueled not only by the thrill of the unknown and the glamor of travel, but also by the practical obligation of researching different forms of government, different climates, different ideologies, and different ways of life.
 I feel the need to conduct due diligence before I implicitly accept the tacit social contract of living in the US.

 I’ve heard about life in other countries.
 The money is good as an expat in the UAE.
 Singapore too, but the laws and punishments are strict.
 The work/life balance and social welfare policies are great in Western Europe, but it’s hard to get a visa and a job.
 China has high earnings potential if you can learn the language and don’t mind some pollution.
 Thailand is good for working remotely as a consultant and real estate is cheap.
-Denmark and Sweden have created functional and progressive societies by sitting on the income of a properly managed oil fund, but they’re xenophobic and muted.
-Don’t bother with Russia, Mexico, or Brazil unless you have mafia connections – corruption is prevalent.
-Japan is quirky and the people can be racist, but you’ll have fun working there for a couple of years.
+Denmark and Sweden have created functional and progressive societies by sitting on the income of a properly managed oil fund, but they’re muted.
+Don’t bother with Russia, Mexico, or Brazil unless you have connections – corruption is prevalent.
+Japan is quirky and the people can be distant, but you’ll have fun working there for a couple of years.
 Forget about Greece, Italy, and Spain – the unemployment rate is crazy.

 These generalizations are broad.
 They can never be applied to an entire country.
 And yet there must be some truth to them: they are still perpetuated by many of those who have worked and lived as expats in these countries.
 At the same time, I could apply the same descriptions to different states, cities, and neighborhoods in the US.
 But we place weight on these generalizations without conducting thorough research in the field.
 Why?